hark-streaming/hark-firebase-api/README.md

 ## Deploying
 First you have to run `firebase login` to log in to your hark email.
 If you don't have access and think you should, contact kevin.xu@hark.tv.
-After logging in, run `npm run deploy` to deploy the code to the live server.
+After logging in, run `npm run deploy` to deploy the code to the live dev server.
+You can run `npm run deploy:prod` to deploy the code to the live production server.